-What is canine hemorrhagic gastroenteritis?
+What is acute hemorrhagic diarrhea syndrome?

-What causes HGE?
+What causes AHDS?

-The exact cause of HGE remains unknown (idiopathic).
-It may be related to dietary indiscretion (ingesting non-food items or even dramatically different foods than what the dog is accustomed to), immune-mediated disease, toxins, or pancreatitis.
+The exact cause of AHDS remains unknown (idiopathic).
+It may be related to dietary indiscretion (ingesting non-food items or different foods), immune-mediated disease, toxins, or pancreatitis.
 Stress, anxiety, and hyperactivity are thought to be possible contributing factors in many cases.
-Recent research indicates that HGE may be an allergic reaction (food or inhaled).
-Intestinal parasites and bacteria may also be causes.
-Dogs who experience HGE may be more prone to developing HGE in the future.
+Other possible causes of AHDS include:

-How is HGE diagnosed?
+How is AHDS diagnosed?

-How is HGE treated?
+How is AHDS treated?

 If intravenous fluid therapy is not given, the dog’s red blood cell count will continue to elevate because of dehydration.
 In this situation, the dog is at risk for a potentially fatal clotting disorder called disseminated intravascular coagulation (DIC).
 Once DIC has begun, it is often irreversible and may result in death.

-Can HGE be prevented?
+Can AHDS be prevented?

 Since the cause is unknown, it is difficult to give advice on prevention.
 However, reasonable suggestions are to feed a high quality commercial diet, refrain from giving your dog extra foods or treats your dog is not accustomed to, use parasite preventive medications as directed by your veterinarian, and generally provide a low stress environment.